 NCPD has not yet submitted evidence of implementation for recommendation 17.2.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Recommendation 17.3: Neighborhood Resource Officers (NROs) should be made aware of community concerns through the community engagement team and should be responsive to community concerns when they report out at community meetings.